White House under pressure from Congress and Zelensky to find ways to deliver Soviet-made weapons to Ukraine - KRDO

 Specifically, both Congress and Ukrainian President Volodymyr Zelensky have pressured Biden officials to help broker the transfer of heavier Soviet-made weaponry to Ukraine, including MiG fighter jets and S-300 surface-to-air missile systems.
 It’s a message that Zelensky could echo on Wednesday when he addresses Congress.

-But so far the Biden administration has opted not to help provide those heavier, Soviet-made weapons systems.
+But so far the Biden administration has not helped provide those heavier, Soviet-made weapons systems.
 US officials continue to grapple with concerns about how Russia might respond if certain weapons transfers are approved.
 Officials have also raised questions about how useful MiG fighters would be, and whether they are worth the risk.

 The State Department has been working to identify which countries currently have the Soviet-made S-300 air defense systems and is examining how they could be transferred to Ukraine, sources said.
 But it remains unclear how the US would backfill those countries’ supplies of surface-to-air missiles, according to multiple sources familiar with the discussions.